 “It will definitely be a little different seeing him in another uniform,” the quarterback said.
 “But we’re competing this week.
 It’s time to go.”

 Barkley may have left the Giants’ roster, but he hasn’t left the lives of many of his former teammates, which makes this matchup all the stranger.
-This summer after he had already signed with the Eagles he flew down to Tampa to play in a charity golf tournament organized by Florida natives Micah McFadden and Dane Belton.
+During the summer, after signing with the Eagles, he flew down to Tampa to play in a charity golf tournament organized by Florida natives Micah McFadden and Dane Belton.

 “He’s a great teammate, a great friend,” McFadden said.
 “I appreciate the type of guy he is.”